Navya-tayi/pes_asic_class/README.md

 ![image](https://github.com/Navya-tayi/pes_asic_class/assets/79205242/da62849a-077d-45c3-af0d-02011dd6a14f.png)

-* and 2_0, 2_2 and 2_4 are different flavours of the AND cell, we can observe the increase in area as the transistor size gets wider:
+* AND 2_0, 2_2 and 2_4 are different flavours of the AND cell, we can observe the increase in area as the transistor size gets wider:
 We can also observe an increase in power

 ![image](https://github.com/Navya-tayi/pes_asic_class/assets/79205242/21664594-2cf0-41cc-bb04-c99e1326987c.png)